frictionlessdata/docs/references/tableschema-py.md

 ---

 An implementor should follow `tableschema.Storage` interface to write his own storage backend.
 Concrete storage backends could include additional functionality specific to conrete storage system.
-See `plugins` system below to know how to integrate custom storage plugin into your workflow.
+See `plugins` below to know how to integrate custom storage plugin into your workflow.

 #### `<<Interface>>Storage(**options)`

 Create tabular `storage`.
-Implementations should fully implement this interface to be compatible to `Storage` API.
+Implementations should fully implement this interface to be compatible with the `Storage` API.

 - `options (dict)` - concrete storage options
 - `(exceptions.StorageError)` - raises on any error